SampsonIpiankama/Python_Data_Analysis_Projects/Product_Sales_Analysis/README.md

 - Numpy

 ## Business Questions Asked?
-1. What was the best month for sales?
-How much was earned that month?
+1. What was the best month for sales and how much was earned that month?
-2. What city sold the most product?
+2. Which city sold the most product?
 3. What time should we display advertisements to maximize likelihood of customer’s buying products?
-4. What is the best payment Channel by City?
+4. What is the best payment channel by city?
-5. What product line sold the most?
-Why do you think it did?
+5. Which product line sold the most and why do you think it did?

 ## Data Visualizations
 ![Month](https://user-images.githubusercontent.com/92667306/147112618-d7e0063e-86a7-417d-947b-170201af47b6.png)